French tacos: History

 There are conflicting accounts about the exact origin of French tacos.
 Some accounts say it was invented in the mid-2000s by Moroccan born brothers Abdelhadi and Mohammed Moubarek as they were running a kebab shop in Savoy.
 French documentary series 66 minutes, on the other hand, credits Mohamed Soualhi, founder of the chain Tacos Avenue (formerly Tacos King) with inventing the sandwich in Lyon in the late 2000s.
 However, Soualhi himself, as well as other sources, have affirmed that "French tacos" were first sighted in fast food restaurants in the city of Vaulx-en-Velin near Lyon in the early 2000s.

 By the late 2000s, French tacos had become popular among teenagers and young adults in Rhône-Alpes.
 Years later, their popularity spread to the rest of France as dedicated chains ran massive ad campaigns, with the help of social media and celebrity endorsements.

 In 2013, the Moubarek brothers launched "Tacos de Lyon," the first French tacos restaurant, in Casablanca, Morocco.
 The sandwich quickly gained popularity among young adults in Morocco's major cities and was hailed by TelQuel in 2017 as "the new star of fast food in Morocco."
 By then, 50 restaurants, including 35 Tacos de Lyon locations, were serving the dish nationwide.
 French tacos establishments have also expanded to other countries, including Algeria, Senegal, Canada, Switzerland, and Vietnam.
-As of August 2023, the French chain O’Tacos operates 260 locations in France and has expanded to The Netherlands, Germany, Italy, Belgium, and Spain.
+As of August 2023, the French chain O’Tacos operates 260 locations in France and has expanded to the Netherlands, Germany, Italy, Belgium, Ireland and Spain.

 Some have also speculated that the idea was borrowed from the Greeks, considering it is a common and long held practice to put fries in Greek Gyros sandwiches.